Fort Smith, Montana

 Fort Smith is a census-designated place (CDP) in Big Horn County, Montana, United States.
 The population was 161 at the 2010 census.
 The town is named for the former Fort C.F.
 Smith.
+The North District of Bighorn Canyon National Recreation Area is accessed at Fort Smith.

 The Crow name for this town is Annu'ucheepe, “Mouth of the canyon.”